 Have you ever been out camping and had a storm roll in unexpectedly?
 I have.
 It makes you think about just how safe your tent really is!

-Is it safe to be in a tent during a thunderstorm?
 A tent is not safe during a lightning storm.
 If it is the highest thing in the area it’s at risk of being struck directly.
 If your tent is under a tree or other object, you could get struck by sideflash or ground current.